-Leaders of thought Rally Support for Sanwo-Olu
+Leaders of Thought Rally Support for Sanwo-Olu

 “Ndigbo is not at war with anybody.
 Politics is a game of interest and number.
 People vote based on their choice.
 I want to enjoin all the security agencies in Lagos to ensure that not only the Igbo are protected but also other tribes and ethnic nationalities.”

-On her part, the state woman leader of Ohaneze Ndigbo Lagos, Dr Jane-Frances Chioma Okoro, described Governor Sanwo-Olu as the father of many children.
+On her part, the state Woman Leader of Ohanaeze Ndigbo Lagos, Dr. Jane-Frances Chioma Okoro, described Governor Sanwo-Olu as the father of many children.

 “He is humble, loving, and respectful.
 His love is without exception, and I think we owe him.
 To pay him we have to all go out and massively vote for him on Saturday, March 11,” she said.